adblockplus/libadblockplus-android/README.md

 ```

 In this case no background operations will be done once you will call `AdblockEngine.setEnabled(true)`.
 Please note that
 this method configures only default state.
-If user prefrence on enabled state is stored in settings, this value will be
+If user preference on enabled state is stored in settings, this value will be
 preferred.

-Other thing to take into account is synchroization time.
+Other thing to take into account is synchronization time.
 If you have configured `setDisabledByDefault` and then enable
 engine, first synchronization will be done only after some time.
 You can combine configuration with
 `preloadSubscriptions` to load data from local file first time rather then from web.